Corporate Governance

 Culture – How we work together

-The key strategy is centered around building a sustainable and profitable business that will deliver long-term value to all shareholders.
+The Group’s strategy is centered around building a sustainable and profitable business that will deliver long-term value to all shareholders.

 The board believes CMO’s corporate culture continues to serve as one of its key competitive advantages in delivering on that strategy.
 Encouragement is given to all employees at all levels of the Group to take responsibility for their work and to actively contribute toward the development and delivery of the Group’s strategy.

-Regarding the board’s role, it recognises the importance of setting a tone from the top and has met with a number of staff at various levels of the business.
-As a board, it wants to ensure that it’s actively engaged with the ongoing development of CMO corporate culture, and it will be looking to develop several cultural metrics for reporting to the board over the course of 2022.
+Regarding the board’s role, we recognise the importance of setting a tone from the top and has met with a number of staff at various levels of the business.
+As a board, we want to ensure that it’s actively engaged with the ongoing development of CMO corporate culture, and it will be looking to develop several cultural metrics for reporting to the board over the course of 2022.
 These metrics will allow it to review the progress we’re making in embedding CMO’s cultural aspirations.

 The board’s aim is to promote a culture within the Group of ethical values and behaviours.
 It also has a number of due diligence processes in place to ensure that suppliers meet Group standards and values.
 It has internal policies covering a range of ethical behaviours, such as anti-bribery and anti-corruption policies, which serve to promote and preserve the right corporate behaviours.